Zoo Licensing Act 1981

 The Zoo Licensing Act 1981 (c.
-37) is an Act of Parliament in the United Kingdom.
+37) is an act of Parliament (United Kingdom) of the Parliament of the United Kingdom.

+Provisions

-The main effect of the Act was to regulate zoos by requiring them to be licensed by local authorities.
-The Act did not extend to circuses or pet shops.
-The Act does not extend to Northern Ireland.
+The main effect of the act was to regulate zoos by requiring them to be licensed by local authorities.
+The act did not extend to circuses or pet shops.

+Individuals can apply for licences under the act if they have not committed any animal welfare offences.
+The act defines a zoo as an establishment where non-native animals are kept for exhibition to the public, for seven or more days per year, even if there is no charge.